jxx2/MetaFEM.jl/README.md

 A GPU-accelerated generic FEM solver by meta-expressions
 ## Current Status
 The package is usable as a single GPU-accelerated generic FEM solver.
 No active developement.

-There are some issues with name export.
-In the example scripts, "using .MetaFEM" instead of "using MetaFEM" is a workaround.

 The package is under [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html).

 ## Documentation